Star Rise

 Star Rise is a remix from two previous Nusrat Fateh Ali Khan–Michael Brook collaborations.
-The album was dedicated to the memory of Khan, who died prior to the album's completion, and released posthumously by Real World Records.
+The album was dedicated to the memory of Khan, who died in August 1997, prior to the album's release posthumously by Real World Records later the same year.

 Tracks 1, 2, 5, 6, and 8 are remixed from the 1996 album Night Song.

 Tracks 3, 4, 7, and 9 are remixed from the 1990 album Mustt Mustt.

 According to the Star Rise liner notes, the Nitin Sawhney remix of Tracery, created after Khan's death, is the only track not to receive Khan's feedback.